ayrat555/fang/README.md

 The second parameter  of the `run` function is diesel's PgConnection, You can re-use it to manipulate the task queue, for example, to add a new job during the current job's execution.
 Or you can just re-use it in your own queries if you're using diesel.
 If you don't need it, just ignore it.

-#### Async
+#### Asynk
 Every task in async should implement `fang::AsyncRunnable` trait which is used by `fang` to execute it.

-Also be careful to not to call with the same name two impl of AsyncRunnable, because will cause a fail with serde.
+Also be careful to not to call with the same name two impl of AsyncRunnable, because will cause a fail with typetag.
 ```rust
 use fang::AsyncRunnable;
 use fang::asynk::async_queue::AsyncQueueable;